SIMOGroup/PolyCompositeFEM3D/README.md

 # Introduction
-We provide here a Matlab-based PolyCompositeFEM3D for three-dimensional solid mechanics probmems.
-We propose a new formulation based on arbitrary polytopes, which we name as Polytopal Composite finite Element (PCE).
+A Matlab-based PolyCompositeFEM3D for three-dimensional solid mechanics probmems was released.
+We proposed a new formulation based on arbitrary polytopes, which we name as Polytopal Composite finite Element (PCE).
 The key idea is to devise a polynomial projection of compatible strain fields through the least-squares approximation.
-For nearly incompressible problems, we design a pair of projection operators of volumetric and deviatoric strains resulting in stability of pressure solution.
+For nearly incompressible problems, we designed a pair of projection operators of volumetric and deviatoric strains resulting in stability of pressure solution.
 The present approach satisfies the inf–sup stability.
-Through several numerical investigations, we show that the proposed method reaches the theoretical convergence rate and significantly improves the accuracy of polygonal element based solutions.
+Through several numerical investigations, the proposed method reached the theoretical convergence rate and significantly improved the solution accuracy of polygonal finite elements.

 This Matlab codes can be extended to a wide range of engineering problems.